pruthviraj495/Statsmarketresearch-blogs/0603/Offshore_Vessels_Market.md

- <p>Multi Purpose Vessel Segment to Reach $ Million by 2029, with a % <strong>CAGR</strong> in next six years.</p>
+ <p>Plug-In Window Lift Motor Segment to Reach $ Million by 2029, with a % <strong>CAGR</strong> in next six years.</p>

- <p>The global key manufacturers of Offshore Vessels include Wartsila, ABB, Bumi Armada, Damen, VARD, Chouest, Rolls-Royce, Kleven and Sembcorp Marine, etc. in 2022, the global top five players have a share approximately % in terms of revenue.</p>
+ <p>The global key manufacturers of Window Lift Motor include Bosch, Siemens, ITT, CARDONE, FordParts, Denso, Johnson Electric, Mitsuba and Nidec, etc. in 2022, the global top five players have a share approximately % in terms of revenue.</p>

- <p>We surveyed the Offshore Vessels manufacturers, suppliers, distributors and industry experts on this industry, involving the sales, revenue, demand, price change, product type, recent development and plan, industry trends, drivers, challenges, obstacles, and potential risks.</p>
+ <p>We surveyed the Window Lift Motor manufacturers, suppliers, distributors and industry experts on this industry, involving the sales, revenue, demand, price change, product type, recent development and plan, industry trends, drivers, challenges, obstacles, and potential risks.</p>